dmlc/xgboost/doc/tutorials/spark_estimator.rst

   )

 The above snippet creates a spark estimator which can fit on a spark dataset, and return a spark model that can transform a spark dataset and generate dataset with prediction column.
-We can set almost all of xgboost sklearn estimator parameters as ``SparkXGBRegressor`` parameters, but some parameter such as ``nthread`` is forbidden in spark estimator, and some parameters are replaced with pyspark specific parameters such as ``weight_col``, ``validation_indicator_col``, ``use_gpu``, for details please see ``SparkXGBRegressor`` doc.
+We can set almost all of xgboost sklearn estimator parameters as ``SparkXGBRegressor`` parameters, but some parameter such as ``nthread`` is forbidden in spark estimator, and some parameters are replaced with pyspark specific parameters such as ``weight_col``, ``validation_indicator_col``, for details please see ``SparkXGBRegressor`` doc.

 The following code snippet shows how to train a spark xgboost regressor model, first we need to prepare a training dataset as a spark dataframe contains